phucnsp/blog/_posts/2020-03-22-self-taught-pytorch-part2-nn-from-scratch.md

 <div class="text_cell_render border-box-sizing rendered_html">
 <p>We are now ready to begin the training process.
 The training process is an iterative process which including following steps:</p>
 <ol>
-<li><strong>Get batch from the training set</strong>.  <ul>
+<li><strong>Get a batch from the training set</strong>.  <ul>
-<li>Since we have 60,000 samples in our training set, we will have 60,000 / 100 = 600 iterations.
+<li>Since we have 60,000 samples in our training set, we will have 938 iterations with batch_size 64.
 Something to notice, batch_size will directly impact to the number of times the weights updated.
-In our case, the weights will be updated 600 times by the end of each loop.
+In our case, the weights will be updated 938 times by the end of each loop.
 So far, there is no rule-of-thump for selecting the value of batch size so we still need to do trial and error to figure out the best value.
 {% include important.html content='to be simple, I am not shuffling the training set at this stage.
 In reality, the training set should be shuffled to prevent correlation between batches and overfitting.
-If we keep feeding the network batch-by-batch in order, the network might remember this order and causes overfitting with this order.
+If we keep feeding the network batch-by-batch in an exact order many times, the network might remember this order and causes overfitting with it.
 On the other hand, the validation loss will be identical whether we shuffle the validation set or not.
 Since shuffling takes extra time, it makes no sense to shuffle the validation data. ' %}    </li>
 </ul>
 </li>
 <li><p><strong>Pass batch to network.</strong></p>
 </li>
-<li><p><strong>Calculate the loss (difference between the predicted values and the true values).</strong></p>
+<li><p><strong>Calculate the loss value.</strong></p>
 </li>
 <li><p><strong>Calculate the gradient of the loss function w.r.t the network's weights.</strong></p>
 <ul>
 <li>Calculating the gradients is very easy using PyTorch.
 Since PyTorch has created a computation graph under the hood.
-As our tensor flowed forward through our network, all of the computations where added to the graph.
-The computation graph is then used by PyTorch to calculate the gradients of the loss function with respect to the network's weights.</li>
+As our batch tensor steps forward through our network, all the computations are recorded in the computational graph.
+And this graph is then used by PyTorch to calculate the gradients of the loss function with respect to the network's weights.</li>
 </ul>
 </li>
-<li><p><strong>Update the weights using the gradients to reduce the loss.</strong></p>
+<li><p><strong>Update the weights.</strong></p>
 <ul>
 <li>The gradients calculated from step 4 are used by the optimizer to update the respective weights. </li>
 <li>We have disabled PyTorch gradient tracking at this step because we don't want these actions to be recorded for our next calculation of the gradient.
 There are many ways to disable this functionality, please check <code>Random topics</code> at the end of notebook for more information.</li>
-<li>After updating the weight, we need to zero out the gradients because the gradients will be calculated and added to the grad attributes of our network's parameters after calling loss.backward() at the next iteration.</li>
+<li>After updating the weight, we need to zero out the gradients because the gradients will be calculated and added to the grad attributes of our network's parameters after calling <code>loss.backward()</code> at the next iteration.<br>
+{% include note.html content='Zero out the gradient after updating parameters is not always the case, there are some special cases where we want to <code>accumulate gradient</code>.
+But you only have to deal with it at advance level.
+So take care^^.' %}</li>
 </ul>
 </li>
 <li><p><strong>Repeat steps 1-5 until one epoch is completed.</strong></p>